NewGuy103/syncServer/docs/docs/server-db.md

 This creates a unique API key for the user with the permissions set.
 When the server returns this API key, it hashes the API key before storing.
 This will ensure that the API key is viewable only once.

+The function will explicitly disallow creating an API key with the permission `all`, this is used internally by the server script.

 ### `delete_key`